U.S.A.

 He eventually runs into another survivor and both have to battle this hellish nightmare.

-The acting is good as scream king Vincent Price always does a terrific job as an actor as he portrays an ordinary man living an every day life but can't figure out why his town is extinct.
+The acting is good as scream king Vincent Price (Dr. Robert Morgan) always does a terrific job as an actor as he portrays an ordinary man living an every day life but can't figure out why his town is extinct.
 He narrates the film too and has an expressionless voice sounding voice giving the film a good feel to it.
 He also showed nice emotions of loneliness after watching a home family film.
+Does well with his emotional weeping too.
+Plus is fair with his deseperate needs or aggressions when getting demanding especially.
+Shows good energy running away near the end of his performance or reacting painfully after being shot.

-The music was composed by Paul Sawtell and Bert Shefter and do very well with the flute, trumpet and violin playing for the film which was useful for a film this decade and it also sounds similar to a horror radio play too.
+The music was composed by Paul Sawtell and Bert Shefter and do very well with the flute, trumpet and violin playing for the film which was useful for a film this decade.
+Also we hear the odd string plucking as well as harp performance as this catches your attetnion along with some sad violin music towartds the end of the film done in decent taste.